For International Students

 The International Student Immigration Questionnaire and Visa Support

 The School of Continuing Studies (SCS) works closely with non-U.S. citizen students to ensure the proper completion of all immigration paperwork.
-All incoming students who are not U.S. citizens are required to complete an International Student Immigration Questionnaire regardless of whether or not they need visa support through the University.
+Upon admission, all incoming students who are not U.S. citizens are required to complete an International Student Immigration Questionnaire regardless of whether or not they need visa support through the University.
 This document provides SCS with important information and helps determine whether visa support can be obtained through Georgetown.
 This completed form and all supporting documentation should be submitted to the School of Continuing Studies before any non-U.S. citizen begins his or her studies at Georgetown.

 Semester in Washington Applicants

 The Semester in Washington program is a non-degree, undergraduate program at Georgetown University that is offered during the fall, spring, and summer semesters.
 Students applying to this program typically secure advance permission from their home institution with the goal of earning credit that can be considered for transfer back to that college or university.
 International applicants who are currently enrolled in degree programs at English-speaking institutions are therefore not required to present TOEFL/IELTS scores for this specific program.
 However, students should keep in mind that strong English-language skills are needed to succeed in this program.
 Non-native English speakers applying from foreign institutions must meet the school-wide TOEFL or IELTS criteria described above under "English Language Proficiency Exams."
-As with all other programs, Semester in Washington applicants must complete an International Student Immigration Questionnaire regardless of whether or not they need visa support through the University.
+As with all other programs, upon admission to the Semester in Washington program international students must complete an International Student Immigration Questionnaire regardless of whether or not they need visa support through the University.
 Students in need of visa support through SCS must be enrolled full-time (12 credits in the spring semester; 6 credits in the summer) for consideration.